-Do you have excess phlegm stuck in your throat?
-Have you been frequently clearing your throat and you can’t seem to get that sticky stuff off your throat because it keeps building back up?
+Have you been frequently clearing your throat?
+You can’t seem to get that sticky stuff off your throat.
+It keeps building back up.

-You may clear your throat often because it feels like something is tickling or stuck in your throat.
+You may clear your throat often because it feels like something is tickling or sticking in your throat.
 You may have these sensations even when there is nothing there.
 If you do, that may be mucus in your throat.

 Differences between mucus and phlegm